cascadiajs/cascadiajs-2022/src/views/content/sponsorships.md

 ![CascadiaJS 2021 livestream](/images/past/cjs21-livestream.jpg)

-We will be live streaming our talks with a target of 500 attendees in our virtual space and 5000 views on the stream.
+We will be live streaming our talks with a target of 500 attendees in our virtual space and 5000 viewers on the stream across YouTube, Twitch and Twitter.

 As a Virtual Booth sponsor, you will receive: